 Location / presence data collection

 Purple’s Wayfinding solution is powered by the combination of different sources in order to facilitate our location based services.
-In order to facilitate the service we provide, we collect the end-users MAC address and a RSSI strength indicator based on proximity to an access point (AP), Bluetooth strength, (BLE), and the magnemoter in iphones.
-This information collected is not tied to any Personal Information that could be tied to an individual users and is stored only for aggregated reports such unique visitors for the day, most navigated destinations, types of devices used etc. The geolocation data used to position users within a building is anonymised and shared with our partner InDoor Atlas for the main purpose of troubleshooting and analytics and is deleted after 12 months.
+In order to facilitate the service we provide, the user’s device collects information on surrounding BLE beacon strength, WiFi networks seen, and data collected from device sensors such as magnetometer, accelerometer and barometer.
+This information collected is not tied to any Personal Information that could be tied to an individual user and is stored only for aggregated reports such as unique visitors for the day, most navigated destinations, types of devices used, etc. If a review is submitted, the geolocation data used to position users within a building is anonymised and shared with our partner Indoor Atlas for the main purpose of troubleshooting and analytics and is deleted after 12 months.

 Mobile and Web